Wednesday, November 25, 2015

 Thursday, December 04, 2014

-People often have a right to resist when unlawfully excessive force is used against them.
-Certainly, nobody's expected to just sit there and passively allow themselves to be beaten to death or subjected to a use of force that would likely cause, or be expected to cause, great bodily injury.
-It's about protecting your Due Process right to life!
+There are many cases in which people have a right to resist when unlawfully excessive force is used against them.
+For example, nobody's expected to just sit there and passively allow themselves to be beaten to death by police or subjected to a use of force that would likely cause, or be expected to cause, great bodily injury.
+The right to resist such force is about protecting one's Due Process right to life.

 Posted by contributor at 11:32 PM